Cross-Model Evaluation Protocol · Review Signal

 2. Is the working definition of "one-person" sound and unambiguous?

-3. Are the five review dimensions complete?
+4. Are the review dimensions complete?
 Are any missing?

 5. What evidence would be needed in Round 2 to begin substantive review?